 In fact, the results were almost similar to that of earlier lighting conditions with OK looking shots in warmer colors.
 However, the major disappointment was no option for 4K UHD video recording as well as lacking continuous autofocus most of the time.
 Hence, it may not be suitable for professional video recording.

 Asus has done a great job in this particular department — Yes, the battery!
 The ZenFone Zoom packs in a non-removable Li-Po 3000 mAh battery, which the company claims to offer 9 hours of talk time as well as 8 and half hours of video playback.
 However, the battery performance on this phone is fairly average, and you will certainly need to keep the backup plan ready if you are not a “one step at a time” type of person.
 Although, the battery will easily last up to 12 hours upon fair usage.
 The phone comes with an 18W fast charger that refills the juice within 85-90 minutes.

 However, the battery drains quickly.
 Hence, you might end up finding yourself in continuous fear of running out of battery most of the time.

 - Sluggish camera experience

-Asus has done a great job of bridging the gap between these two methods of photography, and the experience is pushed closer to quality to some extent.
-Despite having good-quality camera capabilities and features, Asus ZenFone Zoom can neither feed up the hunger of professional photographers nor replace the DSLRs.
+As I said in the camera review, it can neither feed up the hunger of professional photographers nor replace the DSLRs.
 Asus ZenFone Zoom is undoubtedly overpriced at Rs.
-37,999 for what it offers as a camera, and you need a strong reason to make a purchase.
+37,999 for what it offers as a camera as well as a smartphone, and you need a very strong reason to make a purchase.